-We have a number of children at our school who are vulnerable or at risk to infection and so we ask that you please ensure that Children who have any infectious illness are not sent into school.
+We have a number of students at our school who are vulnerable or at risk to infection and so we ask that you please ensure that students who have any infectious illness are not sent into school.
 If you know in advance your child will not be coming into school, for hospital appointments etc. parents should ensure Transport are informed and school must be informed of the reason for absence.

 Children and young people aged 18 years and under who have a positive test result